 Bonus tip: While you’re investing in a tripod and remote, make sure your camera is as nice as you can afford.
 Yes, you can get great photos with a phone or point-and-shoot, but if you want the same quality as the photos you’ve been drooling over online you’ll probably want to upgrade your kit.

-I use the cheapest Canon DSLR I could find (a Rebel T3) and most importantly I’ve upgraded from the lens that came with the camera which wasn’t doing the camera justice at all.
-Now my absolute favorite is Canon’s 24-105 mm f/4 L lens which is positively magical (the images are always sharp and the color is so, so much brighter than other lenses I’ve used), but for portrait photography Canon’s 50mm f/1.8 lens works like a charm and only costs around $100.
+I use the Canon 5D Mark II with Canon’s 24-105 mm f/4 L lens which is positively magical (the images are always sharp and the color is so, so much brighter than other lenses I’ve used), but for portrait photography Canon’s 50mm f/1.8 lens works like a charm and only costs around $100.

 Take Your Time